sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 Every detail that changed in this release

 [**🎖️ Thank you**](#thank-you)<br />
-Sourcegraph couldn’t be what it is without the community
+Sourcegraph couldn’t be what it is without the community.

 </div>